lbcb-sci/RNAseqEval/doc/RNAseqEval.md

 The script works in multiple threads and will spawn one thread for each cromosome and strand, and will examine anotations and alignments that strand and chromosome, thus significantly speeding up the analysis.

 __IMPORTANT:__ When making calculations, an error of 5 bases is premitted.
 Similarly, for an overlap to be valid it has to be at least 5 bases.
-This can be altered by changing the value of the DEFAULT_ALLOWED_INACCURACY constant in the Annotation_formats.py.
-In the next version of the RNAseqEval tool, this will be one of the adjustable parameters.
+This can be altered by setting appropriate parameters when running the script.

 ## Usage modes
 RNAseqEval.py script can be used in three differents modes, determined by the first argument.
 Each mode requires different parameters and allowes different options.